Divy2003/petdash/API_DOCUMENTATION.md

 3. Seed categories: `POST /api/category/seed`
 4. Create business accounts and add services with categories
 5. Test the discovery flow using the business endpoints
+6. Test the product flow using the new product and order endpoints